Cardiovascular disease in women: Myocardial infarction

 Heart attack/Myocardial infarction is when the blood flow to parts of the heart is blocked, due to various reasons, including plaque build-up, which can cause the heart muscle to die from not being used.
 This can lead to permanent heart damage, and may even result in death if not treated efficiently.
-Women can present with different symptoms than men, including jaw pain and nausea/vomiting, thus, it is important to be alert for unusual symptoms reported by women.
+Women can present with different symptoms than men, including jaw pain and nausea/vomiting; thus, it is important to be alert for unusual symptoms reported by women.

 Peripheral arterial disease

 Peripheral arterial disease: narrowing of the arteries that provide blood to the extremities due to plaque build-up.
 The lack of oxygen and nutrients can lead to tissue death and subsequent loss of the affected extremities.
-For this disease, women may or may not show signs, i.e. presenting asymptomatically, which can be a challenge in diagnosing.
+For this disease, women may or may not show signs, i.e., presenting asymptomatically, which can be a challenge in diagnosing.

 Stroke

-Stroke is a result of limiting or blocking the blood supply to a part of the brain, preventing the tissues from receiving the needed oxygen and nutrients to continue to function.
+Stroke results from limiting or blocking the blood supply to a part of the brain, preventing the tissues from receiving the necessary oxygen and nutrients to continue functioning.
 This blockage can occur through a blood clot cutting off circulation through an artery (ischemic stroke) or a blood vessel leaking into the brain (hemorrhagic stroke).

 Valvular heart disease

-Valvular heart disease is any CVD caused by the valves, the door between the chambers of the heart: aortic, mitral, tricuspid, or pulmonary valve.
-These can be seen as either valve narrowing, also known as or stenosis, or regurgitation, incomplete closing of the valves which leads to leaking of blood backward through the chambers of the heart.
+Valvular heart disease is any CVD caused by the valves, the doors between the chambers of the heart: aortic, mitral, tricuspid, or pulmonary valve.
+These can be seen as either valve narrowing, also known as stenosis, or regurgitation, incomplete closing of the valves, which leads to leaking of blood backward through the chambers of the heart.
 Of these, mitral regurgitation followed by aortic stenosis are the most common forms found in women.